-Today I layered on paper thin slices of Meyer lemon, but you can use so many other things, like whole or sliced olives, artichokes, thinly sliced onion, whatever strikes your fancy.
+Today I layered on paper thin slices of Meyer lemon with fresh rosemary, but you can use so many other things, like whole or sliced olives, artichokes, thinly sliced onion, whatever strikes your fancy.
 The important thing is to make sure that all those little dimples you make with your fingertips in the unbaked dough get filled with lots of fruity olive oil.

 It’s also important to slice the lemons very thin or they will be unpleasant to bite into.
 Even sweet Meyer lemons benefit from a mandoline slicer, it does the job easily and beautifully, although even if your lemons don’t come out in perfect rounds, the bread will still have a lovely rustic look to it.